-- We found out this month that relatives of the infamous Kray twins, the London gansters, were treated here.
-Read on at the Time Detectives blog.
+- We found out this month that relatives of the infamous Kray twins, the London gangsters, were treated here.
+Read on at the Time Detectives blog

-- Julie Green is a member of our Heritage Group who helped me with historical info and photos amongst many other things.
-Take a look at her website of Royal Victoria Hospital.
+- Julie Green is a member of our Heritage Group who helped me with historical info and photos amongst many other things

 - Take a look at some old video footage of the hospital site, taken in the 1960s – it shows just how big the hospital was (and how beautiful the buildings were).